 Following his career in journalism, Harding served as the director of communications for the City of Jacksonville and as a special advisor to the mayor.

 After leaving city government, Harding re-joined the banking industry in the fall of 2011.
 He has served in leadership capacities for a number of local nonprofit organizations and government agencies, including the Jacksonville Planning Commission, the Cultural Council of Greater Jacksonville, One Spark, JAX Chamber, and Operation New Hope.
-He currently serves on the board of the Jacksonville Humane Society and JAX BIZ, the political action committee of JAX Chamber.
+He currently serves on the board of the Jacksonville Humane Society and serves as chairman of JAX BIZ, the political action committee of JAX Chamber.